e271828e/Flight.jl/docs/notes/design/framework_spec.md

 structure**.

-**Generic holding = imposed contract.** A parent holding a child generically constrains it exactly through the faces its wires and exports reference: build a `World` whose concrete aircraft lacks a referenced face and the error names the `World` entry — build-time structural typing, no new vocabulary (a formal required-faces declaration on domain abstract types remains possible sugar).
+**Generic holding = imposed contract.** A parent holding a child generically constrains it exactly through the faces its wires and boundary connections reference: build a `World` whose concrete aircraft lacks a referenced face and the error names the `World` entry — build-time structural typing, no new vocabulary (a formal required-faces declaration on domain abstract types remains possible sugar).